KSK-2001/rubyrss/README.md

 To run the program,
-Download all the files and store them in a file(f) open terminal and (do cd copy the path of the file(f)) use command: ruby main.rb
+Download all the files and store them in a file(f). open terminal and (do cd copy the path of the file(f)). use command: ruby main.rb